aaranyue/quarTeT/README.md

 ## Getting Started
 ### Use quarTeT on Web
 quarTeT can be easily accessed on [our web server](http://www.atcgn.com:8080/quarTeT/home.html).
+(Currently its version is lagged.)
 ### Use quarTeT on local
 quarTeT command-line program is availble for Linux.
 #### Dependencies